The Wizarding World of Harry Potter (Universal Studios Beijing)

 The Wizarding World of Harry Potter (哈利·波特的魔法世界) is a themed area at the Universal Studios Beijing theme park in Beijing, China.
 It is the fourth installation of the Wizarding World of Harry Potter themed lands, following those at Universal Orlando, Universal Studios Japan, and Universal Studios Hollywood.

 The land officially opened to the public on September 20, 2021, coinciding with the grand opening of Universal Studios Beijing.
 It is themed to the village of Hogsmeade and features the iconic Hogwarts Castle.

 History

 The development of Universal Studios Beijing was announced in 2014, including The Wizarding World of Harry Potter area confirmed to be one of the signature themed lands.
 Construction for the resort began in 2016 and was completed in April 2021, with the park and the themed land opening on September 20, 2021.

-The land is based on the highly successful Harry Potter films and is an award-winning concept previously implemented in other Universal parks worldwide.
+The land is based on the Harry Potter films and is a concept previously implemented in other Universal parks worldwide.

 Layout and Experience

-The Wizarding World of Harry Potter in Beijing is anchored by its detailed representations of Hogwarts Castle and Hogsmeade Village.
+The Wizarding World of Harry Potter in Beijing is anchored by recreations of Hogwarts Castle and Hogsmeade Village.
 The land's primary attractions include two major rides: Harry Potter and the Forbidden Journey, an indoor motion-simulator dark ride housed within the castle, and Flight of the Hippogriff, a family-oriented outdoor roller coaster.

 Beyond the rides, the area offers the interactive Ollivanders Experience and several key retail and dining venues.